- Submissions due: 5 September 2023

 Those unsure of whether their work fits within the vision for the special issue are encouraged to contact the guest editors to initiate discussion.

-For author information and submission criteria for full papers, please visit the Author Information page.
-As stated there, full papers should be 4900 – 7200 words in length.
-Please submit full papers through the ScholarOne system, and be sure to select the special-issue name.
+For author information and guidelines on submission criteria, visit the Author’s Information page.
+Please submit papers through the ScholarOne system and be sure to select the special issue or special section name.
 Manuscripts should not be published or currently submitted for publication elsewhere.
-There should be no more than 15 references.
-Related work should appear in a special separated box.
-Please submit only full papers intended for peer review, not opinion pieces, to the ScholarOne portal.
+Please submit only full papers intended for review, not abstracts, to the ScholarOne portal.
+If requested, abstracts should be sent by email to the guest editors directly.

 Contact the guest editors at firstname.lastname@example.org.